AjayTyler/simple-sql-style-guide/README.md

 - Initial Caps for tables and views (with the exception of capitalizing acronyms)
 - lower_snake_case for everything else

-However, for long and complex queries, I often just lowercase everything simply because I can type it more easily (less use of the `shift` key).
-Or, if I'm in a rush trying to knock something out, I'll probably just type it however I see fit in the moment.
+However, ain't nobody got time for that.
+These days, I often just lowercase everything simply because I can type it more easily (less use of the `shift` key, and I don't have to think about that kind of formatting while I'm typing).

 My only real recommendation is not to go ALLCAPS on column names.
 There are enough options to capitalize other things; going that route just makes it all run together.

+Some examples of these styles:

 **lowercase everything**